 HUCE announces new cohort of postdoctoral researchers

-The Harvard University Center for the Environment announces the 2021 class of Environmental Fellows: Hélène Benveniste, Devin Judge-Lord, Joanna Linzer, Adrian Patron, and Kimia Shahi.
+The Harvard University Center for the Environment announces the 2021 class of Environmental Fellows: Hélène Benveniste, Devin Judge-Lord, Joanna Linzer, and Kimia Shahi.
 These fellows will join a group of remarkable scholars who will be beginning the second year of their fellowships.
 Together, the Environmental Fellows at Harvard will form a community of researchers with diverse backgrounds united by intellectual curiosity, top-quality scholarship, and a drive to understand some of the most important environmental challenges facing society.

 Department/School: HKS; Earth & Planetary Sciences

 PhD: Science, Technology, and Environmental Policy, Princeton University

 Hélène Benveniste uses interdisciplinary approaches to answer research questions directly relevant to climate change policy.

 Hélène received her PhD in Science, Technology, and Environmental Policy from Princeton University’s School of Public and International Affairs, and earned an MS in Science and Executive Engineering from Mines Paristech.
 Her research focuses on two broad topics: human migration and inequality in the context of climate change, and global governance of environmental issues.
 In her work, she uses both quantitative methods drawn from environmental studies, economics, and demography, and qualitative methods grounded in political science.

 As an Environmental Fellow, Hélène will continue to explore topics of mobility in the context of climate change, with the aim to map most relevant policy responses to climate-related migration.
 She will pursue this work with Professor Joseph Aldy at the Harvard Kennedy School, and with Professor Peter Huybers at the Department of Earth and Planetary Sciences.

 Faculty Host: Dan Carpenter